 For the Egg Wash:

-- 1 tsp milk – you can use powdered milk diluted in water
+- 1 teaspoon Milk – you can use powdered milk diluted in water

 - Activate Yeast: In the bowl of an electric stand mixer whisk together yeast with water and 1/2 tsp of the granulated sugar.
 Rest 10 minutes until mixture is foamy.